15th Annual Pikes Peak Regional Undergraduate Mathematics Conference

 From Academy Boulevard – Academy Boulevard intersects with Austin Bluffs Parkway about 1 1/2 miles east of the campus.
 When driving west on Austin Bluffs from Academy Boulevard, the campus will be on the right.

 Travel and Housing

-Pending support, limited funding might be available to reimburse participants for travel (mileage) and housing.
-Should this support become available, requests for reimbursement (including hotel receipts) will be collected at the conference.
+Limited funding is available to reimburse participants for travel (mileage) and housing.
+Requests for reimbursement (including hotel receipts) will be collected at the conference.
 The amount that we can reimburse will depend on fund availability and on the number of requests we receive.
 Priority will be given to student presenters.
 Since we cannot guarantee full travel funding, we strongly recommend participants to seek funding from their home institution.
 Attendees from out of town are responsible for making their own hotel arrangements.
 February tends to be a busy month in Colorado Springs, so if you are staying overnight please make your hotel reservations early!

 Need more information?
 Talk with a mathematics faculty member at your school, or contact Dr. Barbara Prinari.

 Support for PPRUMC 2018 from Rocky Mountain Section of the MAA, the UCCS Department of Mathematics, College of Letters, Arts & Science, Chancellor’s Office and the Office of the Chancellor for Student Success, the Provost's Office, as well as the Department of Mathematics and Physics at CSU-Pueblo is most gratefully acknowledged.